oneapi-src/oneDAL/docs/source/contribution/cpu_features.rst

 .. include:: ../includes/cpu_features/abc-classification-train-method1-impl.rst

-Although the implementation of the ``method1`` does not contain any instruction set specific code, it is expected that the developers leverage SIMD related macros available in oneDAL.
+Although the implementation of the ``method1`` does not contain any instruction set specific code, it is expected that the developers leverage SIMD related macros available in |short_name|.
 For example, ``PRAGMA_IVDEP``, ``PRAGMA_VECTOR_ALWAYS``, ``PRAGMA_VECTOR_ALIGNED`` and others pragmas defined in `service_defines.h <https://github.com/oneapi-src/oneDAL/blob/main/cpp/daal/src/services/service_defines.h>`_.
 This will guide the compiler to generate more efficient code for the target architecture.

 Consider that the implementation of the ``method2`` for the same algorithm will be different and will contain AVX-512-specific code located in ``cpuSpecificCode`` function.
 Note that all the compiler-specific code should be placed under compiler-specific defines.
-For example, the Intel\ |reg| oneAPI DPC++/C++ Compiler specific code should be placed under ``DAAL_INTEL_CPP_COMPILER`` define.
+For example, the Intel\ |reg|\  oneAPI DPC++/C++ Compiler specific code should be placed under ``DAAL_INTEL_CPP_COMPILER`` define.
 All the CPU-specific code should be placed under CPU-specific defines.
 For example, the AVX-512 specific code should be placed under ``__CPUID__(DAAL_CPU) == __avx512__``.